-The company complied with recommendation 2.1 of the ASX Corporate Governance Council Guidelines throughout FY18.
-A majority of the Non-executive Directors were considered to be independent throughout FY18.
+Senex complied with recommendation 2.1 of the ASX Corporate Governance Council Guidelines throughout 2019.
+A majority of the Non-Executive Directors were considered to be independent throughout 2019.
 The roles of Chairman and Managing Director are exercised by different individuals.